On the sensitivity of CDAWG-grammars: Tighter bound for

-By Lemma~\ref{lem:\zl_injective}, there is an injective mapping from a new node $\zl$ in $\CDAWG(T')$ to an existing node $x$ in $\CDAWG(T)$, and these nodes have only a single in-edge.
-Thus, the number of nodes whose in-degree is one does not change in Case (I).
+If the considered occurrence of $x'$ is a suffix of $x_1$, then $x'$ itself is a suffix of $x_1$ longer than $q_1$, contradicting the definition of $q_1$.
+Otherwise, let $a\in\Sigma$ be the character immediately following this occurrence of $x'$ in $x_1$, so that $x'a\in \Substr(x_1)$.
+Then $\rrep_T(x'a)$ is a suffix of $x_1$ that is longer than $q_1$.
+If $\rrep_T(x'a)\ne x_1$, then this contradicts the definition of $q_1$.
+Otherwise, $\rrep_T(x'a)=x_1$, and hence $x'$ has an outgoing edge to $x_1$ in $\CDAWG(T)$, contradicting that $y_1$ is the unique in-neighbor of $x_1$ in $\CDAWG(T)$. \end{proof} By Lemma~\ref{lem:\zl_injective}, there is an injection that maps a new node $\zl$ in $\CDAWG(T')$ to an existing node $x$ in $\CDAWG(T)$, and these nodes have only a single in-edge.
+Thus, the number of nodes whose in-degree is one does not change in Case 2(c)-1.